-Emmy Pérez, Texas Poet Laureate 2020, has lived in the Texas borderlands for the past 19+ years, the first six in El Paso where she has family roots before she moved to McAllen where she currently lives.
+Emmy Pérez, Texas Poet Laureate 2020, has lived in the Texas borderlands for the past 20 years, the first six in El Paso where she has family roots before she moved to McAllen where she currently lives.
 She is the author of the poetry collections With the River on Our Face (University of Arizona Press) and Solstice (Swan Scythe Press).
-A volume of her New and Selected poems is forthcoming from TCU Press, Texas Poet Laureate series.
+A volume of her New and Selected poems is forthcoming from TCU Press.

-Pérez is a past recipient of poetry fellowships from the National Endowment for the Arts, CantoMundo, the New York Foundation for the Arts, and the Fine Arts Work Center in Provincetown.
+Pérez is the recipient of a 2020 Poets Laureate Fellowship with the Academy of American Poets.
+In previous years, she's been the recipient of poetry fellowships from the National Endowment for the Arts, CantoMundo, the New York Foundation for the Arts, and the Fine Arts Work Center in Provincetown.
 In 2019, she received the inaugural Modesta Avila Award from LibroMobile in her hometown Santa Ana, California.
-She is also the recipient of the Alfredo Cisneros Del Moral Foundation Award and the James D. Phelan Award.
+She is also a past recipient of the Alfredo Cisneros Del Moral Foundation Award and the James D. Phelan Award.
 She's held residencies at MacDowell, the Ucross Foundation, and the Atlantic Center for the Arts.
 Since 2008, she has been a member of the Macondo Writers' Workshop for socially engaged writers.
-She has also served as a member of the CantoMundo organizing committee and judged the 2018 CantoMundo poetry book prize.

-Pérez's poetry has been published with the Academy of American Poets Poem-a-Day series and on the Poetry Foundation online.
-Her work has also been published in Split this Rock's The Quarry: A Social Justice Poetry Database and journals such as Prairie Schooner, North American Review, Indiana Review, and Pilgrimage Magazine.
-Her poetry anthology publications include Ghost Fishing: An Eco-Justice Poetry Anthology (U of Georgia Press), What Saves Us: Poems of Empathy & Outrage in the Age of Tr--- (Northwestern U Press), Other Musics: New Latina Poetry (U of Oklahoma Press), The Wind Shifts: New Latino Poetry (University of Arizona Press), and others.
-Her lyric essays have appeared in A Broken Thing: Poets on the Line (University of Iowa Press) and IMANIMAN: Poets Reflect on Transformative & Transgressive Borders in Gloria Anzaldúa's Work (Aunt Lute Books).
+Pérez's poetry has been published with the Academy of American Poets Poem-a-Day series and Split this Rock's The Quarry: A Social Justice Poetry Database.
+Her work has also appeared in journals such as Prairie Schooner, North American Review, Indiana Review, and Pilgrimage Magazine and anthologies such as Ghost Fishing: An Eco-Justice Poetry Anthology (U of Georgia Press), What Saves Us: Poems of Empathy & Outrage in the Age of Tr--- (Northwestern U Press), Other Musics: New Latina Poetry (U of Oklahoma Press), The Wind Shifts: New Latino Poetry (University of Arizona Press), and A Broken Thing: Poets on the Line (University of Iowa Press).

 Pérez is a graduate of Columbia University (MFA) and the University of Southern California (BA).